The Best Pumpkins for Jack-O'-Lanterns

 Before you head out to the pumpkin patch to buy a pumpkin for your jack-o'-lantern, here's what you need to know to choose the right one.
 Small, dense pumpkins are the best to cook with.
 For your jack-o'-lantern, you want a pumpkin that is taller, giving you space for your artwork, and with less flesh, making it easier to carve.
 There are three varieties of pumpkin that have been traditionally used for carving.

 Jack-o'-lantern pumpkins are a smaller heirloom variety that was bred specifically to carve into jack-o'-lanterns.
 The fruit is ribbed and a deep orange color.
 Each pumpkin weighs between 7 and 10 pounds and stands about 10 inches high.
 The vines grow to about 10 feet long.
-They can be trellised as long as you provide support for the hanging fruit.
+They can be trellised as long as you provide support for the hanging fruit otherwise the weight of the fruit will pull the vine off of the trellis.
 Because this is a smaller pumpkin, it can also be used for cooking.

 Connecticut Field Pumpkins